slaclab/lume-ace3p/README.md

 - an ACE3P input file (e.g. .omega3p) with desired input settings
 - an acdtool postprocess file (e.g. .rfpost) with desired postprocessing settings
 - a LUME-ACE3P python script (.py) containing the ACE3P workflow and parameter sweeping/optimization settings
-- a batch script (.batch) for submitting a job to HPC resources
+- a batch script (.batch) for submitting a job to the appropriate HPC resources

 The basic idea is that a user submits the batch script to HPC nodes which contains the LUME-ACE3P python script.
-The LUME-ACE3P python script contains 2 main parts: an ACE3P workflow function definition, and the parameter sweep loop.
-The parameter sweep loop calls the ACE3P workflow function and uses the appropriate input files with the corresponding codes (e.g. Cubit, Omega3P, etc.) and parses the output for writing to a text file or for use with optimization.
+The LUME-ACE3P python script contains 2 main parts: an ACE3P workflow function definition, and the parameter sweep/optimization loop.
+The parameter sweep/optimization loop calls the ACE3P workflow function and uses the appropriate input files with the corresponding codes (e.g. Cubit, Omega3P, etc.) and parses the output for writing to a text file or for use with optimization.

-The Cubit journal file, ACE3P input file, and acdtool postprocess files are unchanged from if running ACE3P normally.
-The details on the LUME-ACE3P python script are discussed in the following section.
+The Cubit journal file, ACE3P input file, and acdtool postprocess files are generally unaltered from normal ACE3P usage.
+The details on the LUME-ACE3P python script are discussed in the [Python scripts](#Setting-up-LUMEACE3P-python-files) section.
 </details>

 # Setting up Cubit/ACE3P/Acdtool input files